6-CSE/HelloWorld/Scratch/HelloWorld_Guide.md

+# Scratch

-You will have to load this file on https://scratch.mit.edu/
+You will have to load this file on [https://scratch.mit.edu](https://scratch.mit.edu/projects/editor/?tutorial=getStarted)

 Then click on the Green flag to run it.

+---

-Steps to write your first hello world program on scratch:
+### Steps to write your first hello world program on scratch:

 1. When you create a new file drag and drop a character of your choice
 2. On the Left panel find the "say" command and drop it in the central panel
 3. You can still make your character say "Hello world" by editing the contents in the command and left clicking it.